NetSuite vs Odoo — Annual Ongoing Cost

 usedel.ai · Figures in USD thousands

 You've read the Odoo vs NetSuite comparisons.
-They all reach a convenient conclusion that matches who wrote them.
-This one starts from a different premise: the math, not the margin, determines the answer.
+They tend to reach a conclusion that matches which platform the author implements.
+This one starts from a different premise: the arithmetic decides, and every figure in it is either published by the vendor or labelled as our own model.

 NetSuite and Odoo are both full-stack ERP platforms for mid-market companies, but they differ structurally on cost, ownership, and AI compatibility.
 NetSuite is closed SaaS: Oracle controls the schema, the price, and what third-party tools can access.
-Odoo is open-source: the full data model is accessible to any tool or AI agent without API restrictions.
-For companies at $10M–$100M revenue, NetSuite full-stack cost runs $260,000–$830,000 per year including license, Alliance Partner retainer, SuiteApps, and BI tooling.
-Odoo costs $24,000–$60,000 per year with no VAR dependency.
+Odoo's Community core is open source under LGPLv3 and its data model is directly queryable; Odoo Enterprise modules are proprietary and require an active subscription, so the ownership advantage depends on which tier you land on.
+NetSuite full-stack cost runs $210,000–$680,000 per year in del.ai's cost model, including license, Alliance Partner retainer, SuiteApps, and BI tooling.
+Odoo publishes a per-user list price of $38.90 a month on Standard and $76.20 on Custom.
 NetSuite is the better choice for companies with five or more legal entities on OneWorld, complex multi-subsidiary consolidation, or deep SuiteApps ecosystem dependencies.
 Odoo is the better choice when five-year cost reduction is the mandate, when AI agents need direct schema access, or when the current NetSuite contract has outgrown what the business uses.

 This comparison is written by del.ai.
 We migrate mid-market companies from NetSuite to Odoo.
 That makes us an interested party, and you should know that.
-Our financial incentive is to close migrations.
-The only thing that keeps that incentive honest is a hard constraint we've set for ourselves: we won't propose a migration unless the five-year cost comparison, modeled for your specific stack, shows a clear financial case.
+The constraint we have set for ourselves is a hard one: we won't propose a migration unless the five-year cost comparison, modeled for your specific stack, shows a clear financial case.

 So: biased, yes.
 Constrained by that bias, also yes.
 You should factor both into how you read this.